 What better way to keep the children entertained over lunch than bringing bowling into the equation?
-At the four All Star Lanes branches across London, a game of tenpin can be paired with good ol’ US diner-style dishes such as burgers, fried chicken, ribs and steaks.
-Special smaller main meals are £6.50 for all kids, while a main, a side, a drink, a dessert and a game of bowling can be bought together for £17.50.
+At the four All Star Lanes branches across London, a game of retro tenpin can be paired with good ol’ US diner-style dishes such as burgers, fried chicken, ribs and steaks.
+Child-sized main meals are all £6.50, while a main, a drink, a dessert and a game of bowling can be bought together for £17.50.

 All Star Lanes has locations in Holborn, Brick Lane, Westfield Stratford and Westfield Shepherd's Bush

 This Soho institution’s offering of pulled pork sandwiches, ribs, chicken wings, burgers and mac ‘n’ cheese will ensure neither adult nor child leave hungry.
 Or with a clean face.
 The best bit?
 There's a dedicated kids' menu that offers little rib nibblers the chance to delve into three courses and a drink for just £4.95.